One Hundred Years of Solitude: Amaranta

+Remedios Moscote

 Remedios was the youngest daughter of the town's Conservative administrator, Don Apolinar Moscote.
 Her most striking physical features are her beautiful skin and her emerald-green eyes.
 The future Colonel Aureliano falls in love with her, despite her extreme youth.
 She dies shortly after the marriage from a blood poisoning illness during her pregnancy.
 Until soon before the Colonel's death, her dolls are displayed in his bedroom.